 The answer is False

-Download our developed specifically for those who have IBS!
+Download our special grocery shopping list, developed specifically for those who have IBS!

 A quick guide to IBD vs IBS and what you need to know.